-The Turtle Mountain Community College (TMCC) Medical Laboratory Technician Program is committed to providing an educational program consistent with the standards outlined by the.
-NAACLS 5600 N. River Rd, Suite 720 Rosemont IL 60018-5119; phone: 773.714.8880; fax: 773.714.8886; info@naacls.org The purpose of the TMCC Medical Technician Program is to train students as competent Medical Laboratory Technicians.
+The Turtle Mountain Community College (TMCC) Medical Laboratory Technician Program is committed to providing an educational program consistent with the standards outlined by the National Accrediting Agency for Laboratory Science(s) NAACLS.
+Which is located at 5600 N. River, Suite 720 Rosemont, IL 60018-5119.
+The purpose of the TMCC Medical technician program is to train students as competent Medical laboratory Technicians.